AutoxingTech/axbot_restbook/docs/reference/moves.md

 ## Move State Feedback

-Use websocket `/planning_state` to get updated of move state.
+Use the WebSocket topic `/planning_state` to receive updates on the move state.

 ```json
 {